astronomer/docs/software/manage-root-user.md

 description: Learn how to manage the root user role with all permissions on Astronomer Software
 ---

 When you install Astronomer Software, a root user with all permissions is automatically created.
-The root user's username is `root@<your-basedomain>`, and the password is stored as a Kubernetes secret on your installation.
+The root user's username is `root`, and the password is stored as a Kubernetes secret on your installation.

 ## Log in as the root user